nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/LIST_USECONTEXT.md

 ### Breaking it Down

-In the above component, you will notice a 2 new hooks: `useContext` and `useEffect`.
+In the above component, you will notice a two new hooks: `useContext` and `useEffect`.

 The `useContext` hook allows you to use data structures and functions that a parent provider component exposes.